marcoslucianops/DeepStream-Yolo/readme.md

 ### Improvements on this repository

-* Darknet CFG params parser (not need to edit nvdsparsebbox_Yolo.cpp or another file)
+* Darknet CFG params parser (not need to edit nvdsparsebbox_Yolo.cpp or another file for native models)
 * Support to new_coords, beta_nms and scale_x_y params
 * Support to new models not supported in official DeepStream SDK YOLO.
 * Support to layers not supported in official DeepStream SDK YOLO.